itsjunetime/smserver/docs/API.md

 Example queries:
 - /requests?check=0

-# /attachments requests
+# `/attachments` requests

-Requests to this URL return image data, which is why they have to be sent to a different url from the rest of the requests.
+Requests to this URL return image data, which is why they have to be sent to a different url from /requests

-## path
+## `path`

 This simply contains the path, excluding the attachments base URL ('/private/var/mobile/Library/SMS/Attachments/') of the attachment that is requested.
 It will only return image files, not any other format.
 So far, I have tested .gif, .png, and .jpeg, so I can only definitely confirm that it will work with those.

--path: Parameter is necessary, and value is consequential.
+- path: Parameter is necessary, and value is consequential.
 Value needs to be a string containing the path of the file to get, minus the attachments base URL (mentioned above).
 This should (theoretically) work with the raw path, but just to be safe, please replace all forward slashes ('/') with period, underscore, then another period ('._.'), since that is more sure to parse correctly.
+It also filters out "../" to prevent LFI through this method.

 Example queries:
 - /attachments?path=00.\_.D8.\_.172BC809-BA7A-118D-18BCF0DEF._.IMG_9841.JPEG

+# `/profile` requests

+Requests to this URL return image data, which is why they have to be sent to a different URL from `/requests`

+## `chat_id`

+This contains the chat_id of the person that the request is trying to get the profile picture for.
+The chat_id should be in the same format as is specified in the `person` parameter above.

+- chat_id: Parameter is necessary, and value is consequential.
+As stated above, it has a specified format that it should be in.

+Example queries:

+- /profile?chat_id=+15204458272